kirtisoglu/Allocation-of-Primary-Care-Centers-in-Chicago/README.md

 ## Prerequisites

-Before you begin, ensure you have Python installed on your system.
 This project is developed using Python 3.12.
 While it is likely that earlier versions of Python 3 may also work, they have not been tested and thus cannot be guaranteed to be fully compatible.
 For best results, using Python 3.12 or higher is recommended.

 ## Installation